subhadipchowdhury/subhadipchowdhury.github.io/teaching/courses/Fall2021_279/index.md

   * To practice how to persevere with a difficult question, even when no goal might immediately be within your sights.
 This is the quintessential aspect of Mathematical scholarship.
 Whether you plan to go to grad school or industry after college, you will always face problems that are unknown to you.
 Your success will depend on whether, and how long you "stick with it"!

-At this point, I will link two videos on two interesting problems from one of my favorite Math youtube channels below, which give perfect examples of how to “start” thinking about a hard problem.
+I will link two videos on two interesting problems from one of my favorite Math youtube channels below, which give perfect examples of how to “start” thinking about a hard problem.
   * [The hardest problem on the hardest test](https://www.youtube.com/watch?v=OkmNXy7er84)
   * [The unexpectedly hard windmill question](https://www.youtube.com/watch?v=M64HUIJFTZM)